Before You Sign Up

 How is successful participation measured?

 Your participation is measured using your smart meter data.
-You are considered to have successfully taken part in an event if you:
+You are considered to have successfully taken part in an event if you use less electricity than your normal forecast during the event window.

 Will my comfort be affected?